 - The family services office supervisor (FSOS);

-- One (1) additional staff member with adoption experience (i.e. adoptive review committee placement lead swift chair);
+- One (1) additional staff member with adoption experience (i.e. adoptive review committee placement lead);

 - The R&C worker or R&C FSOS for the adoptive family; and

-- KAPE SNAP specialist or MSW consultant or other staff as needed.
-If the child is registered with KAPE SNAP, the KAPE SNAP specialist for that child is invited to be a member of the adoption review committee.
+- KAPE specialist or MSW consultant or other staff as needed.
+If the child is registered with KAPE, the KAPE specialist for that child is invited to be a member of the adoption review committee.